alphagov/govuk-frontend/packages/govuk-frontend/src/govuk/components/service-navigation/README.md

 ## Guidance and Examples

-Find out when to use the service header component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/service-navigation).
+Find out when to use the Service navigation component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/service-navigation).

 ## Component options